se-edu/learningresources/contents/java/Spring.md

 }
 ```

-We can then populate the Employee bean with the data provided in the following `applicationContext.xml` file:
+We can then populate an Employee bean with the data provided in the following `applicationContext.xml` file:
-This makes our code loosely coupled and easier for testing.
 ```xml
 <bean id="employeeAmy" class="com.company.Employee">
     <property name="id">